sgutierrez8c54/codeserv/Managing-a-Control-Hub.md

 | 3.
 Verify on the Driver Station that the Control Hub is operating on the desired WiFi channel.
 The operating channel should be displayed under the network name in the "Network:" section of the main Driver Station screen.<br/><br/><p align="center">[[/images/Managing-a-Control-Hub/dsOperatingChannel.jpg]]|

 ### Downloading the Log File
-It's often helpful, when troubleshooting problems with the Control System, to download the log file from the Control Hub.
+It's often helpful when troubleshooting problems with the Control System to download the log file from the Control Hub.
 This can be done from the _Manage_ page.

 | Downloading the Log File|
 | ---- |